Dedicated Server

 SQL Server Architecture - Protocol Layer

-Protocol layer implements the external interface to SQL Server.
+Protocol layer Protocol layer implements the external interface to SQL Server.
 All operations that can be invoked on SQL Server are communicated to it via a Microsoft-defined format, called Tabular Data Stream (TDS).
 TDS is an application layer protocol, used to transfer data between a database server and a client.
 Initially designed and developed by Sybase Inc. for their Sybase SQL Server relational database engine in 1984, and later by Microsoft in Microsoft SQL Server, TDS packets can be encased in other physical transport dependent protocols, including TCP/IP, Named pipes, and Shared memory.
-Consequently, access to SQL Server is available over these protocols.
-In addition, the SQL Server API is also exposed over web services.
+Consequently, access to SQL Server is available...

 Twitter Delicious Facebook Digg Stumbleupon Favorites More